Criminal Justice (CJ)

 CJ 311 Violence, Victims, & Criminal Justice (3 Credits)

-The course examines the extent, nature, effects, and criminal justice response of three common forms of violence addressed by victim advocates: intimate partner violence, sexual assault, and child abuse.
-This course meets partial fulfillment of the Basic Specialty Training for Victim Advocacy Certification by the National Advocacy Credentialing Program.
+The course examines the extent, nature, effects, and criminal justice response of three common forms of violence most commonly addressed by victim advocates: intimate partner violence, sexual assault, and child abuse.
+This course meets partial fulfillment of the Basic Specialty Training for Victim Advocacy Certification by the National Advocacy Credentialing.

 CJ 315 Seminar in Criminal Justice Problems (3 Credits)